AlirezaF80/Search-on-Selection/README.md

 3. Click on the desired icon to perform the search on the corresponding site.

-4. You can customize the entries by modifying the `links` dictionary in the script.
-Add or remove entries as needed, and specify the search URL, icon and custom functionality for each entry.
+4. You can customize the icons by modifying the `linkInfo` dictionary in the script.
+Add or remove entries as needed, and specify the search URL, icon and custom functionality for each icon when clicked on.

 ## Disclaimer